Is your question not listed below? Send us a message here and we'll get back to you

 Play around and let us know if you find anything interesting, or develop any interesting methods.

-Just because a practice or CCG is an outlier for high or low use of a particular treatment, that doesn't necessarily mean they are good or bad prescribers.
+Just because a practice or NHS organisation is an outlier for high or low use of a particular treatment, that doesn't necessarily mean they are good or bad prescribers.
 These are measures rather than indicators, and they need to be interpreted judiciously.

 For example, a practice that prescribes a lot of benzodiazepines may have a lower threshold for prescribing them, or may run a specialist service for people with substance misuse, or have one doctor with an interest in - and long list of - such patients.

 OpenPrescribing uses the prescribing dataset published monthly by NHS Digital, which includes the past prescribing for practices that have merged or closed.
 Data will still show for a closed practice if a prescription prescribed by that surgery was dispensed in the community after the closure date.
-The historical data for closed practices will continue to be shown on OpenPrescribing, and we are currently thinking about how we can indicate to the user that the practice no longer operates.
+The historical data for closed practices will continue to be shown on OpenPrescribing, and any practice with a current status of Dormant or Closed will be labelled as such.
+They will continue to be shown under the ICB they were last recorded under.

 We accept no liability for any errors in the data or its publication here: use this data at your own risk.
 You should not use this data to make individual prescribing decisions.